Pandademic/webserve/README.md

 # webserve
 my tiny little webserver
 ### Usage
-` webserve STATIC_DIR PORT`
+` webserve DIR PORT`
-where `STATIC_DIR` is the dir containg the files and `PORT` is the port to run it on.
+where `DIR` is the dir containg the files and `PORT` is the port to run it on.
 ## Known issues
 ___
-there is no way to shut down a running instance  , save rebooting
+shutting down a running server is a quite wonky proccess on stable , as in `ctrl-c` may or may not kill the server.The only way for certain is to close the currenly running terminal. this **may or may not** work on dev
 ### Install
 ___
 ##### Stable